microsoft/TypeScript-Website/packages/handbook-v1/en/Unions and Intersections.md

 A union type describes a value that can be one of several types.
 We use the vertical bar (`|`) to separate each type, so `number | string | boolean` is the type of a value that can be a `number`, a `string`, or a `boolean`.

+### Unions with Common Fields

-If we have a value that has a union type, we can only access members that are common to all types in the union.
+If we have a value that is a union type, we can only access members that are common to all types in the union.

 ```ts
 interface Bird {